 Even with the Fed lowering interest rates, continuing repo operations until January 2020, and the $60 billion a month in U.S. Treasury purchases, the Dow Jones Index is still trading near the same level it was at the end of 2017.
 Sure, we could see the Dow spike higher if the U.S.-China trade agreement is successful, but the underlying fundamentals of the U.S. and global economies continue to weaken.

-Which means, the reason to own precious metals will only improve as the Fed and central banks lose control of the QE and zero interest rate policy.
-This is not an IF, but WHEN.
+This means the reason to own precious metals will only improve as the Fed and central banks lose control of the QE and zero interest rate policy.
+This is not an IF, but a WHEN.

 There is no coincidence that silver stopped right at the upper part of the triangle formation for the past four days.
 When stocks and commodities trade in this pattern, if it breaks above that diagonal line, it would be bullish short term.
 However, the gold and silver prices have opened lower in U.S. markets this morning.
 So, it doesn’t look like it will break above that upper triangle trend line, but we don’t know what tomorrow will bring.